Study Finds Quarter of Suicide Victims are Intoxicated at Time of Death

 Factors found to be involved in these deaths, particularly for young men, were financial problems, relationship difficulties and situations with arrests and incarceration.

-People who committed suicide while drunk also tended to use more violent means, just as falls and shootings.
+People who committed suicide while drunk also tended to use more violent means, such as falls and shootings.

 How Addiction Can be Overcome

 It’s unfortunate that so many people are told that they must always consider themselves an addict, that addiction is a “chronic, relapsing disease” like diabetes or heart disease.
 Many rehab programs work hard to sell this model of addiction.
-When this is the belief, the solution is so often a very long course of medications that are intended to “treat” this physical disease.
-The drug companies make money but the addicted people may not find recovery.
+When this is the belief, the solution is so often a very long course of medications that are intended to “treat” this physical disease, but the addicted people may not find recovery.

 At Narconon, Drug Addiction Recovery is Possible

-At Narconon, drug addiction is not treated by giving a person drugs for a day, a year or longer.
-No drugs are ever used as part of treatment.
+At Narconon, drug addiction is not treated by giving a person substitute drugs for extended periods of time.
 Instead, a person is guided through a process of recovering health, rebuilding clear thinking, learning new life skills, reducing cravings through detoxification.
 These steps, to result in a drug-free life, take time.
 For most people, three to five months, sometimes longer.
 But it is time well spent.

 Each person goes through the recovery phase called the Narconon New Life Detoxification Program.
 This phase utilizes time in a sauna with moderate daily exercise and nutritional supplements.
 This combination causes the body to dispose of stored toxins that remain behind after past drug use.
 These toxins have been shown to be involved in the triggering of cravings, even years after a person stops using drugs or drinking.